deathbeds/pidgy/pidgy/weave.md

 `Weave.render_template` is a toggle for turning transclusion on and off.

         )
-        interactive_template = traitlets.Bool(False).tag(description=

-`Weave.interactive_template` is a toggle for ability to update templates each time a cell is executed ultimately creating a reactive document.

-        )

 By default templates are always rendered, but this feature can be turned off.